 Life continued on as usual for the next four years when a drastic change was to take place, brought about by the events around the world.

 Being a First Lieut. in the 101st Observation Squadron of the Mass.
 National Guard, we received orders to active duty in Federal service, starting Nov.
-21st.
-With station at Boston Airport.
-About three week after I went on duty I was given a surprise testimonial dinner at the Hotel Raymond.
-I found out how many faithful friends I had in Fitchburh, and to top it off, Mr. George Wallace was the master of ceremonies.
+21st. with station at Boston Airport.
+About three weeks after I went on duty I was given a surprise testimonial dinner at the Hotel Raymond.
+I found out how many faithful friends I had in Fitchburg, and to top it off, Mr. George Wallace was the master of ceremonies.
 He was great.

-Came August I was transferred to the 2nd Bomb Gp. at Langley Field, Va. where I was promoted to Captain and remained untill World War 11 started, then after about three weeks at Mitrchel Field, patrolling the East coast, I was transferred to Grenier Field, Manchester, N.H., We became the &th Anti-submarine Squadron, and moved to Langley Field in April, then to jacksonville, Florida in May, where we continued ocean patrol.
-I was promoted to Major in November and assumed command of the 7th Anti-Sub Squadron, having previously served as operations officer, My family moved to jacksonville right after labor Day and lived there a year before returning to Fitchburg, Mass.
+Came August I was transferred to the 2nd Bomb Gp. at Langley Field, Va. where I was promoted to Captain and remained until World War 11 started, then after about three weeks at Mitchel Field, patrolling the East coast, I was transferred to Grenier Field, Manchester, N.H.
+We became the 8th Anti-submarine Squadron, and moved to Langley Field in April, then to jacksonville, Florida in May, where we continued ocean patrol.
+I was promoted to Major in November and assumed command of the 7th Anti-Sub Squadron, having previously served as operations officer.
+My family moved to jacksonville right after labor Day and lived there a year before returning to Fitchburg, Mass.

 Upon arrival at Mt.
 Home Air Base the 7th Anti-Submarine Squadron which I had commanded was made the cadre for the the 490th Bomb Group (H).
 Most of my Flight commanders were made Squadron Commanders and I became the Deputy Group Commander for about two months when Lt.
-Col. Bernie Laye, wha had just returned from the 8th air force in England, took over my slot, and I was assigned as Group Commander of a provisional train-group, at Gowen Field, Boise, Idaho.
-By mid-November took the Group to Peterson Field, Colorado Springs, Colo. where we trained until about january 3rd, 1944, when I was assigned to the 494th Bomb Group which was just being organized to go to the Pacific, as Commander of the 866 Bomb Squadron.
+Col. Bernie Laye, who had just returned from the 8th air force in England, took over my slot, and I was assigned as Group Commander of a provisional training group, at Gowen Field, Boise, Idaho.
+By mid-November took the Group to Peterson Field, Colorado Springs, Colo. where we trained until about January 3rd, 1944, when I was assigned to the 494th Bomb Group which was just being organized to go to the Pacific as Commander of the 866 Bomb Squadron.

 Due to the mountains around Wendover we had considerable amount of bad weather, so, April 1st we moved to Mt.
 Home, Idaho, as the 490th Group had departed for Europe, where we completed training by mid-May.
 Just prior to leaving Wendover I was moved up to the Group staff as Group Operations Officer.

 Leaving Mt.
-Home we proceeded to Lincold, Nebr. as individual crews where we were checked for proper equipment before moving overseas. while there my two sons, Robert and Richard came out by train and spent about a week with Eleanore and I. Staying at the hotel Cornhusker, Eleanore had went out with men when I went to Wendover, early February.
-They drove back to Fitchburg in the family car when I departed for Fairfield-Susian Air Base, near Sacramento, California, about Mid June.
+Home we proceeded to Lincoln, Nebr. as individual crews where we were checked for proper equipment before moving overseas.
+While there my two sons, Robert and Richard came out by train and spent about a week with Eleanore and I. Staying at the hotel Cornhusker, Eleanore had went out with men when I went to Wendover, early February.
+They drove back to Fitchburg in the family car when I departed for Fairfield-Suisan Air Base, near Sacramento, California, about mid-June.

-The last week of June we made the long trip to Hawaii in out B-24, taking 13hrs.
-40 Min. landing at Hickam Field, and going from there over to Barking Sands Air Base on kauai Island, where we spent the next three months having our aircraft modified for Pacific type of operations, namely, long range over water, and bombing at medium altitudes.
+The last week of June we made the long trip to Hawaii in our B-24, taking 13hrs.
+40 Min. landing at Hickam Field, and going from there over to Barking Sands Air Base on Kauai Island, where we spent the next three months having our aircraft modified for Pacific type of operations, namely, long range over water, and bombing at medium altitudes.

 Soon there after we were able to land on Anguar, followed by the arrival of the 24 B-24s which was all the parking space available.
 The ground crew were already in bivouac on the Island, having moved by ship.

-Shortly after our arrival there, the second Battle of the Phillippine Sea started and we loaded all of our bonbers with 500 lb. arnor piearcing bonbs, unable to give us a target while it was foing on.
-It was Admiral Halseys battle all the way.
+Shortly after our arrival there, the second Battle of the Philippine Sea started and we loaded all of our bombers with 500 lb. arnor piercing bombs, unable to give us a target while it was going on.
+It was Admiral Halsey's battle all the way.

-We were shortly there ater given targets in the Phillipines to bomb, and we used six ships to a Sqdn. making it a 24 ship Group formation for each mission.
-Many of which were 14 to 16 hour missions.
+We were shortly thereafter given targets in the Philippines to bomb, and we used six ships to a Sqdn. making it a 24 ship Group formation for each mission many of which were 14 to 16 hour missions.

 About August I was promoted to Lt.
 Col. and in December was made Deputy Group Commander.

 While leading the Group on a mission over Clark Field, on Jan.
 2nd, the Sqdn.
-Operations Officer of the 866th. was shot down over the field, and they all bailed out but were killed by Japanese ground fire before they hit the ground, according to reports of Philliping Gorillas who were around the area.
-That was the only crew we lost over the Philipines.
-We did lose a crew over Korror, in the Palaus, only twenty miles from Anguar on a by-Passed island with 5,000 Japanese troops on it. this crew were alos killed when they landed by parachute.
+Operations Officer of the 866th was shot down over the field, and they all bailed out but were killed by Japanese ground fire before they hit the ground, according to reports of Philippine Guerillas who were around the area.
+That was the only crew we lost over the Philippines.
+We did lose a crew over Korror, in the Palaus, only twenty miles from Anguar on a by-Passed island with 5,000 Japanese troops on it.
+This crew were also killed when they landed by parachute.
 However, we took no Jap prisoners either.

-Upon completion of leave proceede to Greensboro for reassignment, then to Randolph Field, Texas and final assignment to San Marcos Air basewhich was in process of closing down.
+Upon completion of leave proceeded to Greensboro for reassignment, then to Randolph Field, Texas and final assignment to San Marcos Air base which was in process of closing down.
 I brought my family down then and remained until the end of March, 1946.

-During Gebruary I took a written test for integration into the regular Air Forece, fully not expecting to pass.
-However, i was transfered to be Air Officer at the First corps Area, Boston Army Base, South Boston, mass. about April first.
+During February I took a written test for integration into the regular Air Force, fully not expecting to pass.
+However, I was transferred to be Air Officer at the First corps Area, Boston Army Base, South Boston, Mass. about April first.

 After six weeks there Mr. Wallace decided to buy another airplane, so I obtained release from the service at Ft.
 Devens about mid June and returned to Fitchburg.

-Mr. Wallace was able to purchase a Grumman G44A Widgeon which was a amphibian, twin engined airplane silimiar to the S-39 Sikorsky which we operated prior to WWII, and we purchased a new house in Fitchburg.
+Mr. Wallace was able to purchase a Grumman G44A Widgeon which was an amphibian, twin-engined airplane silimiar to the S-39 Sikorsky which we operated prior to WWII, and we purchased a new house in Fitchburg.

-About July first I received word that I had passed the test for intergration into the regular Air Force and soon received orders to that effect. however, after giving this very serious conideration I declined the commission, as I was already out of the service after 5 and 1/2 years away from my family and I enhoyed the prospect of flying for, and the association with Mr. Wallace, and the Fitchburg Paper Co.
+About July first I received word that I had passed the test for intergration into the regular Air Force and soon received orders to that effect.
+However, after giving this very serious consideration I declined the commission, as I was already out of the service after 5 and 1/2 years away from my family and I enjoyed the prospect of flying for, and the association with Mr. Wallace, and the Fitchburg Paper Co.

-About October, Colonel Boutwell asked me if I would organize a new Squadron of the Air National Guard at Barnes Airport, Westfield, mass.
-I devoted considerable of my spare time ti this project and took command of the 131st Fighter Squadron when it was Federally Recognized in February 1947.
+About October, Colonel Boutwell asked me if I would organize a new Squadron of the Air National Guard at Barnes Airport, Westfield, Mass.
+I devoted considerable of my spare time to this project and took command of the 131st Fighter Squadron when it was Federally recognized in February 1947.

 In October, while at the National Guard Convention at Montgomery, Ala., Gen. Boutwell was stricken with a heart attack and passed on, I was the next officer in the line for the position, and even though several others desired that slot, I was soon assigned to command the 69th Fighter Wing, as it was known at that time, later changed to 102nd Fighter Wing.

-September of 1960 my time was up in the service, under ROPA, thirty years of commissioned service, plus nine years of enlisted service.
+September of 1960 my time was up in the service, under ROPA (ed.: Reserve Officer Personnel Act of 1954), thirty years of commissioned service, plus nine years of enlisted service.